ParadigmHyperloop/comp4-software/Testing/SingleActuatorTestStand/README.md

 2. Start the Grafana server.
 Information on how to do this can be found at the [installation page](http://docs.grafana.org/installation/)
 3. Open a [snapshot of the Grafana dashboard](https://snapshot.raintank.io/dashboard/snapshot/vAmTL0ja5RnmioAxvtjzRIUPH7ivOTeL) for live data viewing
 4. Start the InfluxDB server.
 Information on how to do this can be found at the [installation page](https://docs.influxdata.com/influxdb/v1.7/introduction/installation/)
-5. Create an environment variable called `TEST_STAND_DB` with the name of the InfluxDB you'll be using to log the data with:
+5. Create an environment variable called `TEST_STAND_DB` with the name of the InfluxDB database you'll be using to log the data:

     ```
     export TEST_STAND_DB=DATABASE_NAME